This article is about the dispute that has become known in Hanwell as ‘Fencegate’. There are lots of rumours doing the rounds. Here are the facts.

 The land on which the William Hobbayne Community Gardens now stand was owned by British Waterways.

 British Waterways registered the land on 13 October 2006.

-The document is available from HM Land Registry, AGL159276.
+A copy of the registration document is available from HM Land Registry, AGL159276.

 The lease on the land which became the William Hobbayne Community Gardens was gifted to the Hobbayne Trust by British Waterways in 2008.